Polycademy/WebserverConfiguration/README.md

 Test this one out for SSL settings: #add_header Strict-Transport-Security max-age=63072000;

 3. Add SPDY support to NGINX http://nginx.org/en/docs/http/ngx_http_spdy_module.html (Will require custom build of NGINX and recent OpenSSL extension)

+4. Add YAML content type to be gzipped/compressed.
+Also add it to Expires module as data.
+Could also add binary JSON too.

+5. Because HTML templates are now precompiled and added to the js files, you do not need to actually add HTML to the expires module.
+HTML can still be considered data and hence browser cache required.
+This means your home page, or default HTML page is always loaded on request, but all subsequent HTML data will be cached along with the javascript file.
+This means if you change your original HTML layout, browsers will receive the changes immediately and this important if you major changes to your scripts.
+But your templates remain cached.
+It's a WIN - WIN!

+6. https://gist.github.com/konklone/6532544 (advanced SSL and spdy support)